microsoft/BotBuilder-Samples/samples/javascript_nodejs/14.nlp-with-orchestrator/README.md

 Bot Framework v4 NLP with Orchestrator (PREVIEW) bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that relies on multiple [LUIS.ai](https://www.luis.ai) and [QnAMaker.ai](https://www.qnamaker.ai) models for natural language processing (NLP).
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that relies on multiple [LUIS.ai](https://www.luis.ai) and [Custom Question Answering in Language Service][LS] models for natural language processing (NLP).

 Use the Orchestrator dispatch model in cases when:

-- Your bot consists of multiple language modules (LUIS + QnA) and you need assistance in routing user's utterances to these modules in order to integrate the different modules into your bot.
+- Your bot consists of multiple language modules (LUIS + CustomQA) and you need assistance in routing user's utterances to these modules in order to integrate the different modules into your bot.
 - Create a text classification model from text files.

 ## Overview